kapouer/window-page/README.md

 DOM Ready on built document and styles applied:
 - setup

-Before the setup chain is called, `document.body` is monkey-patched to be able to track events setup on body.
+Before the setup chain is called, `document` is monkey-patched to be able to track events setup on document.

-This allows navigation to automatically reset events that have been added during setup chain.

-So it is strongly advised to always setup events listeners on `document.body` and use event delegation technique.

-Transitions during navigation should insted use `documentElement` to avoid getting their transition listeners garbage-collected.
+When navigation happens, the document listeners that are not part of any new source script are removed automatically.

 It is also possible to setup events listeners anywhere else, and it's up to the client code to clean them up.
 The `close` chain can be useful to do that.